 \subsection{The Inverse and Generalized Inverse Gaussian Distributions}

-The derivation of the matrix distributions and parameter estimation discussed in Sections~3 and~4, will rely heavily on the generalized inverse Gaussian distribution, and to a lesser extent the inverse Gaussian distribution.
-A random variable, $Y$, follows an inverse Gaussian distribution if its probability density function is of the form
+The derivation of the matrix distributions and parameter estimation discussed in Section~3, will rely heavily on the generalized inverse Gaussian distribution, and to a lesser extent the inverse Gaussian distribution.
+A random variable $Y$ follows an inverse Gaussian distribution if its probability density function is of the form